 ✓ I marinate chicken by mixing all ingredients listed under “marinade for chicken”.
 Toss chicken in it and keep aside.

 ✓ Rinse the rice 2-3 times, till water runs clear.
-I partially cook the rice in fresh water in the microwave for about 5 minutes, till it’s 50% done, and then strain it.
+Then, I partially cook the rice in fresh water in the microwave for about 5 minutes, till it’s 50% done, and then strain it.

 ✓ Now onto layering biryani in the Instant pot.
 Add 1/2 cup water (for 6 qt).
 This helps avoid a burn message.
 Layer the chicken evenly.
 I layer the rice on top of that in an even layer.
 Add 1/4 cup water over rice.